 Right next to the beach, you’ll find the Maritime Museum and a park area where you can barbeque if you like.
 It’s a great beach for families and has toilets, showers, a cafe, and a parking lot right nearby.

-Flynns Beach is an awesome all-around beach perfect for families, couples, or solo travelers.
+Flynns Beach is an awesome all-around beach perfect for families, couples, or solo travellers.
 The beach is about half a kilometre long and sandwiched between two different rock formations to the north and south.

 Popular activities here include swimming, barbequing, or eating at one of the many picnic tables in the grove of trees right behind the beach.
 There are toilets, a snack bar, and a lifeguard on duty, and it is easily accessible to those with disabilities.

 Perhaps the best thing to do at Flynns Beach is to surf.
-If you don’t know-how, there’s a surf club right nearby where you can take lessons.
+If you don’t know how there’s a surf club right nearby where you can take lessons.

 To get to North Beach, you’ll have to cross the Hastings River via the Settlement Point Ferry.
 From there, it’s just a few minutes’ walk to the beach.
-However, it is best explored with a car, since you are allowed to drive a 4WD on this beach and can venture into Limeburners Creek National Park to the north.
+However, it is best explored with a car since you are allowed to drive a 4WD on this beach and can venture into Limeburners Creek National Park to the north.

 Another perfect surfing beach is Lighthouse Beach in the southernmost part of Port Macquarie.
-Currents here are strong and the waves are powerful, so it is recommended for surfers at the intermediate level and higher.
+Currents here are strong, and the waves are powerful, so it is recommended for surfers at the intermediate level and higher.
 This is the longest beach in town, offering visitors plenty of space to take a nice long walk.

 On the north end of the beach, make sure not to miss the Tacking Point Lighthouse, a historic building constructed in 1879.
 Just to the south, visit the Watonga Rocks and explore the rest of the beach that stretches beyond.

 Shelly Beach is an idyllic stretch of white sand backed by a tall, sloping cliff.
-It’s one of the most peaceful and secluded Port Macquarie beaches and it’s perfect for those who want to get away from it all.
-Swimming at this beach is very good, but currents can get quite strong so it is best to use caution.
+It’s one of the most peaceful and secluded Port Macquarie beaches, and it’s perfect for those who want to get away from it all.
+Swimming at this beach is very good, but currents can get quite strong, so it is best to use caution.

-Nobby Head is on the northernmost point of this beach, and just to the south of that is the John Downes Park, a lovely little nature reserve with walking trails.
+Nobby Head is on the northernmost point of this beach, and just to the south of that is John Downes Park, a lovely little nature reserve with walking trails.
 The southern part of Shelly Beach is also a great place to explore nature, with Harry’s Lookout offering stunning views over the sea.

-Keep walking farther south and you’ll enter the Flora and Fauna Reserve as well as Sea Acres National Park, two places definitely worth a visit.
+Keep walking farther south, and you’ll enter the Flora and Fauna Reserve as well as Sea Acres National Park, two places definitely worth a visit.